-Workshops usually take place both in a studio and out in a landscape, although some workshops will take place completely outside.
+Workshops usually take place both in an indoor space and out in a landscape, although some workshops will take place completely outside.
 The daily schedule remains flexible due to the weather and site logistics but usually runs from 09:30/10:00-16:30/17:00, with some time in the evening (in residential workshops) dedicated to group reflection, watching documentaries etc. Depending on the weather, mornings are generally spent in the studio (warm-up, movement class for all levels of experience, and bodywork investigations), and afternoons outside in nature (hiking, observation, wandering and solo/ group practices).
 The last day/s of a longer workshop may be spent completely outside.

 Requirements from Participants: Kinship Workshop is, in a very ordinary way, about communing or ‘being with’, so participants should have a curiosity for landscape/ nature/ other animals as well as personal enquiry.
 The focus of the work is how somatic practice can support action and active responses to concerns regarding environment, land and trans-species ethics.